Lu1g0/Fresh-Legends/README.md

  - Swim: 100% - Completed!
  - Climbing: 100% - Completed!
  - Falling: 100% - Completed!
  - Landing: 100% - Completed!
-(Animation needs to be better)
+(Animation needs to be cleaned up)
- - Death: 0% - Not Started
+ - Death: 75% - Work In Progess!
+(Need to add one more)
- - Warrior: 0% - Not Started
+ - Warrior: 0% - Started!
  - Mage: 0% - Not Started
  - Assassin: 0% - Not Started
  - Archer: 0% - Not Started